SyedSameerShah/rolay-harvest/README.md

 ```

 2. **IMPORTANT: Add Logo**
-   - Place the Rolay Harvest logo image as `public/logo.png`
+   - Place the royal Harvest logo image as `public/logo.png`
    - The logo should be in PNG format with a transparent background
    - Recommended size: 300x300px or similar aspect ratio